 Many different types of medical malpractice exist.
 Knowing the different occurrences of malpractice can help patients ascertain if they have viable grounds for potential professional negligence claims.

 Some of the most common forms of medical malpractice include:

 Many other forms of medical negligence exist, including the early discharge of a patient.

 If you believe you have been a victim of medical malpractice, contact a personal injury lawyer from our team as soon as possible to discuss your options.
 Our medical malpractice attorneys from Rosenberg & Gluck, L.L.P. have years of experience in pursuing Nassau County medical malpractice cases just like yours.

 New York, like all other states, observes a statute of limitations for filing a medical malpractice lawsuit.
 Under this law, plaintiffs who believe they have grounds for medical malpractice cases must file an action with the appropriate court system within a certain time frame.

 Plaintiffs generally have two years and six months from the date that the medical malpractice occurred, per CPLR § 214-A. If that malpractice resulted from ongoing treatment, the 30-month clock begins to run on the date the treatment concludes.
-There may be circumstances when the time limit is significantly shorter, such as when pursuing a claim against a municipal entity, such as a county or state hospital.

 An important exception to the statute of limitations exists in New York.
 The limited discovery rule applies to situations in which a plaintiff may not reasonably discover an injury until after the standard statute of limitations passes.